Helicopter Stories Centre of Excellence

 - Is directly linked to the EEF's recommendations listed in its guidance report, Preparing for Literacy, most notably Prioritising the development of communication and language and Developing children's capability and motivation to write.

 - Keeps a class of 30 children attentive nd engaged, because no-one knows what will happen next and what the next story will contain!

 These centres of excellence are ambassadors of the approach.
 They host observational visits from practitioners from other settings and actively use the Helicopter Stories Blog to blog stories, anecdotes or videos of the Helicopter Stories approach in action.

 A year and a half ago the Esmée Fairbairn Foundation funded a robust evaluation of the Helicopter Approach and The Open University evaluated the approach.
 One of the suggestions and outcomes of the evaluation was to award settings as Centres of Excellence in the approach.

 These awards are given to those select settings that deliver regular Helicopter Stories sessions and are able to share the benefits of the approach with neighbouring schools.

-In February 2017, Mrs Veale successfully completed the training to become a Helicopter Champion.
-Because of this, we are extremely proud that Ash Grove Academy is officially a Certified Centre of Excellence.
+In February 2017, Mrs Veale successfully completed the training to become a Helicopter Story Champion.
+Because of this, we are extremely proud that Ash Grove Academy is officially a Certified Centre of Excellence in this approach.